Parsons Acceptance Rate by Program

 Frequently Asked Questions

 Is it easier to get into Parsons than RISD?
 Yes, statistically — Parsons‘ 35–40% acceptance rate is substantially higher than RISD’s ~14%.
 However, both programs require genuine portfolio development and specific application preparation.
-“Easier” is relative — Parsons requires the Parsons Challenge, which demands specific preparation that RISD does not.
+“Easier” is relative — Parsons requires Parsons’ required essays, which demands specific preparation that RISD does not.

 Does applying to a less competitive Parsons program increase scholarship chances?
 Not necessarily.
 Scholarship consideration is holistic across the institution — applying to a less competitive program does not inherently increase scholarship likelihood if the portfolio is not at scholarship quality.